4 parts of the body impacted by high blood pressure

 “The retina—the part of the eye that actually sees things—has blood vessels running through it, and we know high blood pressure causes changes in these blood vessels,” McKnight said.
 “In bad cases of uncontrolled hypertension, it can cause blindness, macular degeneration and glaucoma.”

 Impact on the kidneys

 The kidneys filter excess fluid and waste from the blood, so they understandably use a lot of blood vessels to do so.
 “Long-standing hypertension can eventually lead to renal failure, which sometimes requires dialysis to stay alive,” McKnight said.
 “Over time, hypertension can cause the vessels and arteries around the kidneys to weaken or harden, which prevents the kidneys from getting enough blood.”

 “The majority of high blood pressure is called essential hypertension, which means there is no major cause,” McKnight said.
-“With essential hypertension, you are mostly predestined to get high blood pressure through genetics or get it due to lifestyle factors.
+“With essential hypertension, you are mostly predestined to get high blood pressure through genetics or lifestyle factors.
 There is no identifiable cause that we can treat, so we are just treating the high blood pressure.”

 Additionally, people with pre-existing kidney disease or other kidney problems are more likely to suffer from hypertension.
 Moreover, people with hormonal issues like with their thyroid or adrenal gland can often find themselves with hypertension as well.
 “Sometimes medications we use to treat other medical problems can lead to hypertension,” McKnight said.
 “The most common of which are decongestants for allergies or colds.”

 A healthy diet and active lifestyle can decrease blood pressure.
 Exercise dilates the blood vessels, which encourages a better flow of blood through the body.
 If it cannot be controlled through diet or exercise, a health care provider may suggest a medicine or another therapy.